stasyanko/monnblanc-principles/README.md

 ***So let's conclude what objects should be:***

-- something like biological cells and/or individual computers
+- objects are like biological cells and/or individual computers
-- they have behavior
+- objects have behavior
-- they have no visible data
+- objects have no visible data

 The purposes of MONBLANC principles are:
 - be simple to understand